-- a.
-Looked after children and previously looked after children; (A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions at the time of making an application to a school.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted, or became subject to a child arrangements order or special guardianship order.); - b.
-Children who have been in state care outside of England and ceased to be in state care as a result of being adopted.
-(See 7.
-Note (i)) - c.
+a.
+Children who are either currently or have previously been 'looked after' A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

+b.
 Pupils with very exceptional medical and/or social factors directly relating to school placement.
 Applications under this criterion must be supported by written evidence from a doctor or other professional practitioner.
-Applications in this category will be considered on a case by case basis (see 5 Note (ii)); - d.
-Pupils attending the SALT feeder primary schools; - e.
-Priority will be given to students accepted onto ASA's Rugby Scholarship programme; - f.
+Applications in this category will be considered on a case by case basis (see 7 Note (i));

+c. pupils attending Newland St John's Church of England Academy and St James' Church of England Academy (Hope Sentamu Learning Trust primary schools);

+d. pupils who have passed the sporting aptitude criteria outlined in Appendix 2, to no more than ten percent of the total admissions intake (27 students).
+The Academy will seek to maintain this 10 percent balance in each year group, i.e. if a child originally admitted under criterion d subsequently leaves, the Academy reserves the right to admit a child under the admissions process using this criterion;

+e.
 Admission of pupils on the basis of proximity to the Academy within Zone A, please see Appendix 1.
-Priority will be given to those living nearest the Academy (the distance measured is the shortest available safe route for pedestrians using footpaths alongside roads marked on the current street map of the City from the main entrance to the Academy to the main entrance to the child's permanent address see Paragraph 6 Note ii below); - g.
-Admission of pupils who have one or more siblings currently attending the Academy and who will continue to do so on the date of admission (see Paragraph 7 Note iii below);
+Priority will be given to those living nearest the Academy (the distance measured is the shortest available safe route for pedestrians using footpaths alongside roads marked on the current street map of the City from the main entrance to the Academy to the main entrance to the child's permanent address - see Paragraph 7 Note ii below);

+f.
+Admission of pupils who have one or more siblings currently attending the Academy and who will continue to do so on the date of admission (see Paragraph 7 Note ii below);